amplitude/amplitude-dev-center/docs/experiment/infra/evaluation-proxy.md

 ???config "Environment variable configuration (click to open)"

-    Environment configuration can only configure a single deployment within a single project.
+    Environment configuration can only configure a single project.
 Environment variable configuration is only considered if the configuration file is not found.

     | Environment Variable | Description |
     | --- | --- |